ArgenisGonzalez/argenisgonzalez/README.md

 # Hello everybody 👋

-I'm a Backend Developer working from [Country Flag Emoji] Dominican Republic 🇩🇴.
+I'm a Backend Developer working from Dominican Republic 🇩🇴.
-Currently working as a Senior Software Engineer at [Your Company].
+Currently working as a Senior Software Engineer at The Ksquare Group.

 - 💻 Ask me about: Node.js, React, APIs, and backend technologies.
 - 🚀 I'm passionate about optimizing systems and creating high-performance APIs.